-Tulane’s School of Liberal Arts Young Public Scholars Program is a selective Pre-College program centered around students’ knowledge of complex global problems and their ability to affect change.
+Tulane’s School of Liberal Arts Young Public Scholars Program is a selective pre-college program centered around students’ knowledge of complex global problems and their ability to effect change.
 The program offers students entering their sophomore, junior, or senior year of high school the opportunity to preview the virtual college classroom while diving deep into pressing issues of our time, their historical roots, and the most current frameworks for researching them.
 All Young Public Scholars courses are enrichment courses, meaning students do not get college credit for completing the course.

 Students will be inspired to create a public impact on the topic(s) they discuss in the program, which include: